mcclatchy-southeast/census2020_dhc/readme.md

 ## Data files

-Right-click on the files and click "Save as..." to download them.
+Click on the files to view and download them.

 ### 2010 data